sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 If poor quality reads towards the ends of reads are considered to be a problem, or there is considerable adapter contamination, we can employ various tools to *trim* our data.

+However, a recent paper demonstrated that read trimming is no longer required prior to alignment:- https://www.biorxiv.org/content/10.1101/833962v1

 <div class="alert alert-info">

 If you suspect contamination from adapter sequence or unacceptable quality scores towards the ends of reads various trimming options are supported by the *Trimmomatic* tool (amongst others)